 Step 6 – Negotiate

-A lot of deals don't close on the beginning offer – it's really common to receive a counter offer.
-Don't let this intimidate you.
-We'll consider whether or not to accept the counter offer, propose our own counter offer, or refuse the seller's offer and move on.
+A lot of contracts aren't closed on the first offer, and it's very common to receive a counter offer.
+Don't let this discourage you.
+We'll discuss whether or not to accept the counter offer, present our own counter offer, or reject the seller's offer and move on.

-We'll also work within your budget.
-And when it's all said and done, we'll compose a contract that works well for you.
+In addition, we'll work within your budget.
+And at the end of the day, we'll formulate a deal that works well for you.

-If you're already pre-qualified, it won't be a long process at all, but you'll want to keep in close contact with your lender.
+If you're already pre-approved, this won't take long at all, but you'll want to stay in close contact with your mortgage lender.

-And I'll manage all the property information your mortgage lender will need to close the loan.
+And I'll take care of all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will furnish you with a Loan Estimate (LE) of closing costs within three days of accepting your loan application.
-You'll get a Loan Estimate (LE) detailing your closing costs from your mortgage lender within three days of getting your loan application.
+Your mortgage lender will furnish you with a Loan Estimate (LE) detailing your closing costs within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of accepting your loan application.

-This estimate is based on the loan amount, and RESPA requirements require that it has to include all closing costs and be within a close range of accuracy.
-I'll review the estimate and let you know if it all looks permissible.
+This estimate is based on the loan amount.
+RESPA requirements dictate that it has to contain all closing costs and be within a narrow range of accuracy, and I'll go over the estimate and let you know if it all looks good.

-Then we'll close on your home.
-This will likely happen at a title company or escrow office and will most likely be a smooth and comfortable affair.
+Then it's time to close on your home.
+This will most often happen at a title company or escrow office and is often a smooth and hassle-free occurrence.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+It's time to move into your new home.
 Enjoy it.
-And if you have any questions, make sure you contact me at (405) 414-7000 Carol or e-mail me at .
+And if you need anything, be sure to contact me at (405) 414-7000 Carol or e-mail me at .